 - Encourages hair growth

-It’s not just your brain that gets stimulated by caffeine; this magical little compound can actually stimulate hair growth too.
+It’s not just your brain that gets stimulated; this magical little compound can actually stimulate hair growth too.

 Considering the fact that hair restoration is a billion dollar industry, this is huge news for people all over the world- especially those that suffer from male pattern baldness.